 Cohen, Royce F. Partner

-For the matters involving reinsurance, she has substantial experience representing cedents and reinsurers in disputes over a variety of claims such as workers’ compensation, asbestos, and environmental.
-Her work in the reinsurance area routinely involves disputes over the placement of reinsurance, the duty of utmost good faith, standards of accountability of cedents as fronting companies, and TPA/program managers.
-Her Tressler practice was recently awarded Best Reinsurance Law Firm in New York 2017 by Global Law Experts.
+For the matters involving reinsurance, she has substantial experience representing cedents and reinsurers in disputes over a variety of claims such as workers’ compensation, asbestos and environmental.
+Her work in the reinsurance area routinely involves disputes over the placement of reinsurance, the duty of utmost good faith, standards of accountability of cedents as fronting companies and TPA/program managers.
+Her Tressler practice was awarded Best Reinsurance Law Firm in New York 2017, 2018 and 2019 by Global Law Experts.
+Most recently, her practice was awarded 2020 Reinsurance Law Firm of the Year in New York by Corporate INTL.

 Royce also has extensive experience with electronic discovery.
 She regularly helps clients address the costs and risks associated with managing electronically stored information, particularly in connection to litigation and regulatory compliance.
 She assists clients with the development of records and information management plans, defensible litigation hold processes and auditing compliance policies and procedures.
 She helps clients develop and implement best practices to efficiently identify, collect and process electronically stored information.
 Royce actively monitors state and federal developments of the laws governing electronic discovery.
 She has managed all stages of electronic discovery both in-house and through the use of third party vendors, including negotiating terms of vendor agreements and implementing cost-control protocols.